About Me

 My husband and I are lifetime members of HSLDA and passionate advocates for the homeschooling community.

-Everything I created at The Learning Haven is built on one belief: your child’s brain is capable of far more than any classroom can offer.
+Given the right environment, every child’s brain is capable of far more than any classroom can offer.

 Welcome.